Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Contributor License Agreement
 *****************************

-Before you can submit any code we need all contributors to sign a contributor license agreement.
-By signing a contributor license agreement (CLA) you're basically just attesting to the fact that you are the author of the contribution and that you're freely contributing it under the terms of the Apache-2.0 license.
+Before you can submit any code, all contributors must sign a contributor license agreement (CLA).
+By signing a CLA, you're attesting that you are the author of the contribution, and that you're freely contributing it under the terms of the Apache-2.0 license.

 When you contribute to the Qiskit project with a new pull request,